Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

 A post-build verification step confirms the presence and integrity of expected packages, validating compliance with enterprise DevOps standards.
 This solution delivers a secure, reproducible, and fully automated workflow for dependency management, streamlining builds and strengthening software supply chain security.

 ---
+⚙️ Continuous Integration with AWS CodeBuild
+To enable fast, secure, and automated builds, AWS CodeBuild was integrated with GitHub using the official GitHub App.
+This integration eliminates the need for manual credentials by using OAuth-based authentication, allowing builds to trigger automatically on push and pull request events.

+Each build runs in a clean, isolated environment provisioned by CodeBuild.
+The build process is defined in the buildspec.yml file, which orchestrates the full lifecycle—from dependency resolution and testing to compilation and packaging of the application (e.g., into a WAR file).

+During execution, CodeBuild assumes its service IAM role, which includes permissions to interact with AWS CodeArtifact and AWS Security Token Service (STS).
+Using these permissions, CodeBuild calls the AWS CLI to retrieve a temporary, time-limited authorization token from CodeArtifact.
+This token is dynamically injected into Maven’s settings.xml file, enabling secure access to internal Maven repositories without relying on hardcoded credentials.

+This token-based mechanism ensures that each build uses fresh, least-privilege credentials.
+Because the CodeArtifact token expires after 12 hours, a new token is generated automatically for every build, maintaining secure access to dependencies while minimizing the risk of credential leakage.

+Once the build completes, the generated artifacts—such as the WAR file—are uploaded to an encrypted S3 bucket (nextwork-devops-cicd-shanikah) governed by strict IAM policies.
+Build logs are streamed to Amazon CloudWatch Logs in real time, offering centralized visibility for debugging, monitoring, and compliance.

+This setup delivers a fully automated, repeatable CI pipeline that integrates tightly with source control, artifact management, and secure build execution—ensuring high-confidence, production-ready software with minimal manual intervention.

+---

 ## ⚙️ Continuous Integration with AWS CodeBuild
 Sure!
 Here are some suggestions to elevate the write-up even further and make it more polished and impactful: